daormar/debasher/doc/design_doc_resident.md

 same moment and on the same thread as the node state and `capture_pos`, by the order in which the brain thread processes the items, not by what the reader threads have already read, since they run ahead of it.
-Two other definitions were considered and rejected, reasoned with a node of three
+Two other definitions would not work, as a node of three ports shows: a closes before a round opens and c closes while it is open, with a message of c in between.
-ports: a closes before a round opens and c closes while it is open, with a message of c in between.
 Neither "what the reader threads have logged by then" nor "what is closed when the round closes" agrees with what the checkpoint's own `capture_pos` reflects, and both would leave the checkpoint saying that c is closed while a message of c still lies after `capture_pos` and is due to be replayed.
 The definition that is used is what lets replay demand that no `DATA` record ever follows the `CLOSE` of its port, an error that means the log or the checkpoint is corrupt.
 Recovery restores the set and adds the port of each `CLOSE` record after `capture_pos`; the readers of the ports that are then closed start already dropping what follows, so a relaunched node behaves like the incarnation that read the `CLOSE`.
 A `CLOSE` between the capture and the close of a round is not stored in the checkpoint file, the same as any other item that arrives then: it is history after the cut, and recovery finds it in the log.

 A round does not wait for a port whose writer has finished, since no marker will ever come from it.
 A `CLOSE` the brain thread processes while a round is